MohitkumarVora/pytestbdd_playwright_automation/README.md

 Steps for work flow:
 - Create new ticket in Issues section with Story description
-- In local create seperate branch for every issue using this format "{issue no}-{issue name using '-' instead of space in small case}"
+- In local create seperate branch for every issue using this format "{issue no}-{issue name using '-' instead of space in small case}" using "git switch -c {branch_name}"
 - After working on ticket raised a NEW PR using following git command
    - git status
    - git add <file>
    - git commit -m "commit message"